anuragpsarmah/TickOff/README.md

 ## Prerequisites

-Node.js and NPM must be installed on the system.
+Node.js, NPM and Python must be installed on the system.

 ## Cloning the Repository